microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 [Solution Steps](./walkthrough/challenge-4/solution.md)

-## Challenge 5 - Azure Policy
+## Challenge 5 - Azure Automanage Machine Configuration

 ### Goal

 Challenge 5 is all about interacting with the Client Operating System.
 We will have a look at Machine Configurations as the final step of this journey.

 ### Actions

 * Setup a Policy that checks if the user "FrodoBaggins" is part of the local administrators group
-* Setup a Custom Configuration that creates a file in "C:\temp" Folder.
+* Setup a Custom Machine Configuration, for the Windows Server, that creates a file in "C:\temp" Folder.

 ### Success criteria